 TABLE IV: The minimum integrated luminosity for discovering the exotic Higgs decay at the future colliders, where the "@I, II, III" means the three different scenarios.
-Scenario I: $h_2$ is SM-like Higgs, and the light scalar $a_1$ is CP-odd; Scenario II: $h_1$ is SM-like Higgs, and the light scalar $a_1$ is CP-odd; Scenario III: $h_2$ is SM-like Higgs, and the light scalar $h_1$ is CP-even.
+Scenario I: h_2 is SM-like Higgs, and the light scalar a_1 is CP-odd; Scenario II: h_1 is SM-like Higgs, and the light scalar a_1 is CP-odd; Scenario III: h_2 is SM-like Higgs, and the light scalar h_1 is CP-even.

-Second, investigations have been directed towards the decay of the Higgs boson into lighter CP-odd or CP-even Higgs states, with particular attention given to the processes $h_2 \to a_1 a_1$ , $h_1 \to a_1 a_1$ , and $h_2 \to h_1 h_1$ manifesting in final states comprising four bottom quarks (4b), four jets (4j), a pair of bottom quarks and a pair of tau leptons (2b2 $\tau$ ), and four tau leptons (4 $\tau$ ) respectively [43].
+Second, investigations have been directed towards the decay of the Higgs boson into lighter CP-odd or CP-even Higgs states, with particular attention given to the processes $h_2 \rightarrow a_1a_1$, $h_1 \rightarrow a_1a_1$, and $h_2 \rightarrow h_1h_1$ manifesting in final states comprising four bottom quarks (4b), four jets (4j), a pair of bottom quarks and a pair of tau leptons (2b2 τ), and four tau leptons (4 τ) respectively [42].
 Three distinct scenarios are compared and their relative sensitivities are evaluated in the context of detecting these exotic Higgs decay modes at the HL-LHC as well as at forthcoming lepton colliders, including the CEPC.
 The predominant mechanism for the production of the SM-like Higgs boson is identified as the Zh channel.

-Empirical findings suggest that the most efficient strategy for the detection of these exotic decays at the CEPC would be via the $4\tau$ channel, with the requisite minimum integrated luminosity for potential discoveries being as modest as 0.26 fb-1.
+Empirical findings suggest that the most efficient strategy for the detection of these exotic decays at the CEPC would be via the 4τ channel, with the requisite minimum integrated luminosity for potential discoveries being as modest as 0.26 fb-1.
 Table IV presents the essential minimum integrated luminosities for the detection of these exotic Higgs decays across various experimental setups, including the HL-LHC, CEPC, FCC-ee, and ILC.
 The analysis indicates that the luminosity threshold requisite for discovery at the CEPC is comparable to that of the FCC-ee, highlighting the competitive potential of these facilities in the search for new physics phenomena.